Swamdidam/teamBaiwa/README.md

 # teamBaiwa

 ## Installation
-To run the Theatherflix web app offline, you need to install the following;
+To run the TeamBaiwa app offline, you need to install the following;

 1. Make sure you have installed [Node.js](https://nodejs.org/en/download/).
 Versions 6.0.0 and higher should work.
 We recommend that you use the most-recent "Active LTS" version of Node.js.
 2. Make sure you have installed `npm` (NB: `npm` is distributed with Node.js- which means that when you download Node.js, you automatically get npm installed on your computer).